Doing zip about the inevitable Decline of the Postal Service and Public Transit

 People don’t write letters any more, or get magazines.
 Most people pay their bills electronically now.
 News comes online.
 As a consequence, your postal box mostly now contains illegal hand bills offering discount roofing or landscaping services.
 You can guess the result.
 The USPS lost $3.4B in 2019 and has $11B in debt.
-And it is most likely to get MUCH WORSE.
+And it is likely to get MUCH WORSE.

 As for public transit, it has always been a huge money loser.
 If you can afford not to, you don’t ride it.
 People will pay a lot to avoid riding a smelly, criminal infested bus.
 Have you seen all the Mercedes and BMW’s out there?
 And the socially conscious drive Teslas to assuage their guilt at avoiding the bus.

 But now, thanks to COVID, some huge number of people will telework.
 Guess what the portends for ridership on public transit?
 Pffftt.
 Gone for good.
 We spend more than $70B on public transit, and get only 10-15% of that back in fares.
-So the deficit will go down and the number of poor slobs formerly resigned to holding a strap on foul dirty buses will be reduced by what, 40%?
+So the deficit will go up and the number of poor slobs formerly resigned to holding a strap on foul dirty buses will be reduced by what, 40%?
 More?